Maciekxdabu/RiU-Dzem-Projekt/README.md

 # RiU-Dzem-Projekt
-A projekt made during a 2024 Reksio Game Dżem
+A projekt made during a 2024 Reksio Game Dżem.

 Link to the itch.io page with the built game: https://merloj.itch.io/fermentville

 Assets used: